whoisdsmith/SmartFileOrganizer/packaging/PACKAGING.md

 If the executable fails to run due to missing DLLs or modules:

-1. Edit the `ai_document_organizer.spec` file
+1. Edit the `build_exe.py` file
-2. Add the missing modules to the `hiddenimports` list
+2. Add the missing modules to the `--hidden-import` options
 3. Rebuild the executable

 ### Icon Issues